zhifangxing/gitskills2/README.md

 # gitskills2
-createing a new branch is quick. test modify on dev merge to master
+createing a new branch is quick. aaa test modify on dev merge to master